itssamuelrowe/binarystars/content/exceptions/understanding-exception-types.md

 the class  `RuntimeException` is a special subclass of the `Exception` class.
 Exceptions which are intended to be unchecked should inherit this class.
 `NullPointerException` is an example of such an exception.
-You will learn more about checked and unchecked exceptions in the next lecture.
+You will learn more about checked and unchecked exceptions in the next section.

 The second subclass of the `Throwable` class is the `Error` class.
 It defines exceptions that your program should generally not catch.
 These exceptions are